sdondley/Mac-Applications-List/README.md

 ```

 ## Description
+This module finds and returns a list of applications in the standard locations
+on macOS.
+Since applications can be located anywhere and it's not practical to
+search the entire drive, additional directories can be passed to the to
+`apps()` function.

-This module provides a single function, `apps`, which takes an optional
+The module provides a single function, `apps`, which takes an optional
 argument of an array of strings or a string scalar.
 The function is
 automatically exported.